Check out the discounts available to University of Brighton students, to help make travelling sustainably even more affordable on a budget.

 Full-time students and anyone aged 16-25 can save up to one third on coach fares across Britain with the National Express Young Persons Coachcard.

 The Trainsplit website will do all the work for you, showing any available split tickets on your journey so you can save on your fare – plus there is no booking fee.
-Visit the University of Brighton Trainsplit website, watch the video for more info on how split ticketing works and download the Trainsplit app using your university email address.
+Visit the University of Brighton Trainsplit website for more info on how split ticketing works and download the Trainsplit app using your university email address.